I know what you're thinking. "Really? Another SEO myths post?"

 3. Create fresh content often and you'll rank

-4. Run Adwords and you’ll rank in SEO
+4. Run Google Ads and you'll rank in SEO

 5. Link building will make you rank (only if done with quality, relevancy and engagement in mind) ;-)